 Is there any safe experiment that will help us build up our options so we do not discount ourselves out of the equation and, thereby, out of living.

-Through all this things may be falter.
+Through all this, life may still appear to falter.
 Are there ways to look faltering in the eye?